 Vinyasa, Ashtanga, Iyengar – confused?
-We untangle some of the most popular types of yoga, and what you can expect from each one.
+We untangle some of the most popular types of yoga

 Yoga is an excellent way to stretch out, challenge your body, calm your mind and build strength.
 It's also incredibly versatile, with a range of different styles to suit different needs, bodies, fitness levels and preferences.

 Here are a few of the most popular styles of yoga to choose from.

 Hatha yoga is the foundation of most modern styles of yoga.
 Gentle and slow-paced, it focuses on basic poses and breathing, with the goal of invigorating both the mind and body.

 Who should try it?
 Because it’s a slower-paced practice, it’s great for beginners wanting a gentle introduction to yoga.

 Think yoga can’t get your heart rate up?
 Give Ashtanga try!
 This is a more fast-paced, vigorous style of yoga, made up of six series of set postures.
 Each pose is held for only five breaths before transitioning quickly to the next, with movement synchronised with the breath.

 Ashtanga is also the inspiration for power yoga, a modern yoga style that follows the same flowing movement, but without keeping strictly to the set series.